Smart360/legal/PrivacyNotice.md

 The data that we collect from you may only be processed in locations which have adequate protection.
-Whenever Smart360 stores and/or processed personal information outside the EEA, it will do so on the basis of the EU standard contractual clauses or the Privacy Shield Framework.
+Whenever Smart360 stores and/or processed personal data outside the EEA, it will do so on the basis of the EU standard contractual clauses or the Privacy Shield Framework.

 9\.
 Security controls